melissassouthernstylekitchen.com

 onion, celery and chicken breasts in a crockpot

-• I prepare this casserole in my 6 quart oval slow cooker.
-You can, of course, make this in any shape slow cooker that you have.
-See more tips for successful slow cooking here on Food Network.
+• I prepare this chicken and dressing casserole in my 6 quart oval slow cooker.
+You can of course, make this in any shape slow cooker that you have.

-• The chicken breasts I used in this recipe were large and thick.
+• The chicken breasts I used in this casserole recipe were large and thick.
 I simply cut them in half.
 If you’re using thinner pieces, this may not be necessary.

-• At the end of cooking, you may take 2 forks and gently shred the chicken pieces, if desired.
-As the casserole rests, the gravy will continue to thicken.
+• At the end of cooking, you can take 2 forks and gently shred the chicken pieces, if desired or leave them whole.

 Crockpot Chicken And Dressing Casserole